reyesgo/cybersec-project-docs/Project 3/README.md

 ## Network Topology

-The following machines wre identified on the network:
+The following machines were identified on the network:

 | Virtual machine  | OS         | IP Address    | Purpose         |
 |------------------|------------|---------------|-----------------|